Welcome to the EFC!

 The Education Facilities Clearinghouse (EFC) is a federally-funded program awarded to the George Washington University by the U. S. Department of Education in 2013.
 The EFC offers education stakeholders an online library of facility research and provides public schools and universities access to training and facility experts through our technical assistance process.

-- The EFC collects research material on effective practices relevant to education facilities.
+The EFC collects research material on effective practices relevant to education facilities.
+We research all topics that pertain to improving schools.
+Some of our research includes these issues:

 - Our mission is to help education stakeholders increase their knowledge of facility best practices.